Coronavirus story provides chance to push service journalism - KVIA

 “This is a moment to remind people that journalism is really important, and we can help them make good decisions to help manage their risks,” he said.

 A number of television networks have stepped up with specials designed to answer viewers’ questions.
-CNN held a town hall meeting with Anderson Cooper and Dr. Sanjay Gupta last week, and will hold a second one Wednesday, this time without a studio audience for safety reasons.
+CNN held a town hall meeting with Anderson Cooper and Dr. Sanjay Gupta last week, and will bring them back Thursday night, this time without a studio audience for safety reasons.
 Fox News Channel brought Dr. Mehmet Oz on to answer questions about the disease.

 Yet unless you happen to be watching, it can be difficult for viewers to find later.
 Fox included a link to the Oz session on its website — right next to a clip of Sean Hannity saying that the media is using coronavirus coverage as a political weapon.